Things that you need to know about Bhaktapur

 Similarly, there are other jatras such as Gai Jatra (Cow Festival), Indra Jatra, etc which makes the city more vibrant and joyful.
 In layman words, every week of the year is filled with some kind of festival; big or small.

 The whole lifestyle of Bhaktapur itself allures and appeals to people from far and wide.
-Woman draped in Hakupatasi, the black saree with bright red borders; grandmas weaving threads in their antique charkhas; grandpas carrying kharpans in their soldiers itself stands as a heritage.
+A woman draped in Hakupatasi, the black saree with bright red borders; grandmas weaving threads in their antique charkhas; grandpas carrying kharpans in their soldiers itself stands as a heritage.

 The local people here believe in the mantra of ‘Atithi Devo Bhawa’ which means guests are gods.
 So they offer the visitors with the best of the service they have.